 Professor John Cook is a highly experienced and internationally known academic expert specializing in research into media and culture, including media institutions, television drama, science fiction, screenwriting, documentary, and film.

 He has a range of industrial interests and experience, having worked over the course of his career with a number of very distinguished media practitioners on various collaborative projects, both in terms of research and knowledge transfer.

 Professor Cook's main research and teaching interests lie in television, cinema and related topics in media studies.
-He is an internationally known academic expert in television drama studies and his past publications include his work as the author of two successful editions of the first academic study of the plays and films of the late distinguished TV screenwriter, Dennis Potter (Dennis Potter: A Life on Screen, 1995; 1998).
-In the course of this work, he managed to secure the unique co-operation of Potter himself, including a rare personal interview which has since been released by the ‘Official Dennis Potter website’(http://intranet.yorksj.ac.uk/potter/interv_main.htm).
+He is well known as the author of two successful editions of the first full-length academic study of the plays and films of the late distinguished TV screenwriter, Dennis Potter (Dennis Potter: A Life on Screen, 1995; 1998).
+This secured the unique co-operation of Potter himself, including a rare personal interview with the writer, extracts of which were published in 'The Guardian' newspaper and later released in full by the ‘Official Dennis Potter website’.

 Professor Cook has also done intensive research into the work of the international film and TV director Peter Watkins (The War Game 1965; Edvard Munch 1973) having gained unique negotiated access to the director’s personal archives, then housed in Lithuania and witnessing in Paris the film shoot of Watkins’ last major production (the acclaimed La Commune, 2000).
 Cook has provided research and voice commentaries on BFI DVD releases of Watkins' films and a 2015 BBC Radio 4 'Archive on 4' programme was based around his research into the notorious TV banning of 'The War Game' in 1965. (https://www.bbc.co.uk/programmes/b05xcktx)